 Sideridis rosea (Harvey, 1874)

-Sideridis rosea is a common orange-brown moth with bright red-brown forewing margin, lines, and spots that flies in a variety of habitats in our region during late spring and early summer.
-It is moderate-sized (FW length 18 - 20 mm).
+Sideridis rosea is a common, orange-brown, moderately sized moth (FW length 18 - 20 mm) that flies in a variety of habitats in our region during late spring and early summer.
+It has bright red-brown forewing margins, lines, and spots.
 The forewing is slightly powdery orange-brown.
 The most prominent markings are a dark red-brown median line, a similar continuous shade medial to the subterminal line, and the lighter red-brown terminal area. the basal, antemedial, and postmedial lines are red-brown, and single.
 The antemedial line is oriented obliquely to the wing and is drawn toward the base on the veins.
 The postmedial line is evenly scalloped and smoothly convex toward the outer margin.
 The subterminal line is pale, mostly evident as transition between darker and lighter shades of red-brown medial and lateral to it.
 The forewing spots are red-brown like the lines.
 The orbicular post is large and round with a small central ocellus.
 The reniform spot is moderately large and is kidney or weakly figure-eight shaped.
 The central portion is gray, darkest in the lower third of the spot.
 The claviform spot is fairly wide.
-The hindwing is pale whitish with a rusty hue toward the outer margin, with red-brown veins and a gray discal spot.
+The hindwing is pale white with a rusty hue toward the outer margin, red-brown veins, and a gray discal spot.
 The head and thorax are even dark red-brown.
 The eye is covered with fine hairs.
 The male antenna is bead-like.

 This species can be recognized by its pattern of red-brown markings on a orange-brown forewing.
 It is unlikely to be confused with any other species in the Pacific Northwest.